-Rapivab® (peramivir injection) is indicated for the treatment of acute uncomplicated influenza in patients 18 years and older who have been symptomatic for no more than 2 days.
+RAPIVAB is indicated for the treatment of acute uncomplicated influenza in patients 2 years and older who have been symptomatic for no more than 2 days.

-Efficacy of Rapivab was based on clinical trials in which the predominant influenza virus type was influenza A; a limited number of subjects infected with influenza B virus were enrolled.
+Efficacy of RAPIVAB is based on clinical trials of naturally occurring influenza in which the predominant influenza infections were influenza A virus; a limited number of subjects infected with influenza B virus were enrolled.

 Warnings and Precautions

-Patients with influenza may be at an increased risk of hallucinations, delirium, and abnormal behavior early in their illness.
-There have been postmarketing reports (from Japan) of delirium and abnormal behavior leading to injury in patients with influenza who were receiving neuraminidase inhibitors, including Rapivab.
+Influenza can be associated with a variety of neurologic and behavioral symptoms that can include events such as hallucinations, delirium, and abnormal behavior, in some cases resulting in fatal outcomes.
+There have been postmarketing reports of delirium and abnormal behavior leading to injury in patients with influenza who were receiving neuraminidase inhibitors, including RAPIVAB.
 Because these events were reported voluntarily during clinical practice, estimates of frequency cannot be made, but they appear to be uncommon.
 These events were reported primarily among pediatric patients.
-The contribution of Rapivab to these events has not been established.
+The contribution of RAPIVAB to these events has not been established.
 Patients with influenza should be closely monitored for signs of abnormal behavior.

 Concurrent Use With Live Attenuated Influenza Vaccine

-Antiviral drugs may inhibit viral replication of a live attenuated influenza vaccine (LAIV).
-The concurrent use of Rapivab with LAIV intranasal has not been evaluated.
-Because of the potential for interference between these two products, avoid use of Rapivab within 2 weeks after or 48 hours before administration of LAIV unless medically indicated.
+Antiviral drugs may inhibit viral replication of a live attenuated influenza vaccine (LAIV) and thus may reduce vaccine efficacy.
+The concurrent use of RAPIVAB with LAIV intranasal has not been evaluated.
+Because of the potential for interference between these two products, avoid use of RAPIVAB within 2 weeks after or 48 hours before administration of LAIV unless medically indicated.